rcprcp/Monitor/README.md

 |---|---|---|
-includeList|String| list of comma separated regexes to select classes to instrument. whereAmI|true or false|instrument each routine with a "got here" entry.
+includeList|String| list of comma separated regexes to select classes to instrument. whereAmI|true or false|instrument each routine with a "got here" entry. httpPort| integer between 1025 and 65535|specify the port for the http server.
+1128 is the default.
 ### **includeList example:**
 includeList=com/cottagecoders/victim/Vi.\*,com/streamsets.\*